etan675/company-employee-dashboard/README.md

-# Company Employee Dashboard
+# AdminFLow - Company Dashboard

-An application for managing companies and their employees.
+An application for managing companies and employees.

 ## Tech Stack